 Bend one and it should snap easily and crisply, not just bend like a piece of licorice.
 They should also be bright green with no dark spots.

 - 2 strips bacon, cut crosswise in thin strips

 - 1/2 pound mushrooms, trimmed and quartered

-- 4. Add the green beans and cook, stirring, until heated through.
+- Add the green beans and cook, stirring, until heated through.
 Adjust seasonings, sprinkle with the bacon, and serve immediately.

 I made this to go with a standing rib roast and it was a perfect accompaniment.
-I made one small change and swapped in prociutto for the bacon as it was what I had on hand.
-I chopped the prociutto and browned it with a bit of olive oil and then added a finely diced shallot and the mushrooms.
+I made one small change and swapped in prosciutto for the bacon as it was what I had on hand.
+I chopped the prosciutto and browned it with a bit of olive oil and then added a finely diced shallot and the mushrooms.
 I seasoned this well with salt and pepper.
 I cooked this for 5 or so minutes longer than suggested so that all was nicely browned.

-You simply cannot go wrong with fresh green beans and bacon.
+You simply can’t go wrong with fresh green beans and bacon.
 I picked our first green beans of the season today.
 This recipe really made the beans shine, without overwhelming them.
 My husband and I both enjoyed them with the crispy bacon, shallots, and mushrooms.

 The beans were exceedingly young and tender.
 We both feel this recipe would make a great company dish–it just has that little extra something.